coding-MJ-dev/Fullstack_AI_project/README.md

 : Building an AI web service using GPT-4 and Langchain

-: Langchain, LangChain Expression Language(LCEL / LLM), GPT4, OpenAI, Streamlit
+: Langchain, LangChain Expression Language(LCEL / LLM), GPT4, OpenAI, prompt engineering,  Streamlit

 **: data engineering, prompt engineering, data scrapping, data analysis**

+## 🗒️ File search AI ##

+Upload your files and let the AI help you navigate and understand your documents with ease!

+**How to Use:**

+- Upload the documents (.txt, .pdf, .docx, etc.) to the system.

+- Use the chatbot interface to ask any questions you have about the documents.

+- The chatbot will provide answers based on the documents.

+**Interactive Document Analysis:** By using this AI chatbot, it will read documents (.txt, .pdf, .docx, etc.) and promptly answer any questions you have about the document.

+###     ###

-## Quiz AI ##
+## 💯 Quiz AI ##

 Do you want to boost your knowledge?

 This quiz-generating AI will help with your studies.
 You can simply upload documents or Wikipedia articles to check your understanding.

-: Gathering a data from Wikipedia or uploaded document and making a quiz based on the data : data engineering
+**How It Works:**
+- Data Gathering: The AI gathers information from Wikipedia or the uploaded document.

+- Quiz Creation: Based on the collected data, the AI creates quizzes to test and reinforce your understanding of the material.

+**Features:**

+**Customizable Quizzes:** Tailor the quizzes to focus on specific topics or areas you want to improve.

+**Instant Feedback:** Get immediate feedback on your answers to help guide your learning.

+**Data Engineering:** The AI utilizes advanced data engineering techniques to extract and process information, ensuring the quizzes are accurate and relevant.

+Upload your documents or search for topics, and start quizzing yourself to boost your knowledge!

+###     ###

+## 🎬 Video AI ##

+This video description file provides an overview of the content in the video.
+The file outlines key points, topics covered, and any relevant details that viewers might want to know.
+This description can be used as a reference for those who need a quick summary or are looking for specific information within the video.

+**How to Use:**

+- Upload the video to the system.

+- Use the chatbot interface to ask any questions you have about the video's content.

+- The chatbot will provide answers based on the video's description and key points.

+- This setup is perfect for those who want to quickly navigate through video content or need assistance understanding specific parts of a video.

+**Using the Chatbot to Ask About Video Content:**

+You can interact with the chatbot to ask anything about the content of the video.
+Whether you need clarification on specific topics, want a summary of a particular section, or have any other questions related to the video, the chatbot is here to assist you.

 ###

-## Investigate webpage AI ##

-Use this chatbot to ask questions about content on a website.

-Investigate webpage AI designed to analyze and extract information from webpages.

-###

-## File search AI ##
+## 🤓 Video Summay AI ##

-: Quickly and accurately understand and summarize document contents using AI.
+Quickly and Accurately Summarize Video Contents - Utilize AI to efficiently understand and summarize the contents of your videos.

-: By using this AI chatbot, it will reads documents (.txt, .pdf, .docx, etc.) and promptly answers any questions about the document.

-###

-## Secure AI ##

-: Use this chatbot to ask questions about your documentation!
+**Interactive Video Analysis:** Use this chatbot to ask questions about your video content!

-: It doesn't connect to the Internet and works in a private local environment.
+**Private and Secure:** It operates in a private local environment without connecting to the Internet.

-: It is for confidential documents since none of the documents are saved on the server.
+**Confidentiality Guaranteed:** Ideal for confidential videos, as none of the content is saved on the server.

+Upload your video and get the answers you need, securely and efficiently!

 ###